 Depart at any time.
 We highly recommend booking post-accommodation to fully enjoy this city.

-Livingstone is a great base to see natural wonders and take part in some adventure activities.
-Get up close (and wet from the spray) while awing at the immense Victoria Falls, raft the whitewater of the mighty Zambezi and for the more adventurous, bungee jump with the Victoria Falls in view.
-We will be on the Zambian side of the falls.
-If you wish to see the falls from the Zimbabwean side, you will need to purchase a double-entry visa to Zambia and will need a visa to enter Zimbabwe, as well.
-Please see our FAQ for more more information about visas.
+Victoria Falls (The name of the town) is a great base to see natural wonders and take part in some adventure activities.
+Get up close (and wet from the spray) while awing at the immense Victoria Falls (The waterfall), raft the whitewater of the mighty Zambezi and for the more adventurous, bungee jump with the Victoria Falls in view.
+We will be on the Zimbabwean side of the falls.
+If you wish to see the falls from the Zambian side, make sure your purchase a "Kaza Visa" when arriving at the airport.
+Please see our FAQ for more information about visas.

-Cross the Zambezi River by ferry (10 mins) to enter into Botswana and continue to the Kasane area, outside the gates of Chobe National Park.
+Cross the border into Botswana and continue to the Kasane area, outside the gates of Chobe National Park.
 Opt to appreciate one of Botswana's national parks and its thousands of resident elephants, crocs and hippos on a sunset boat cruise on the Chobe River.
 There are options here for a casual cruise to enjoy the scenery with a cocktail or a photo-safari by boat, with the opportunity to capture some great shots with instruction, a professional camera and zoom lens.
 You may also choose to embark on a game drive in search of lions, antelope and elephants.

 Kasane is situated on the banks of the Chobe River, near its mouth.
 This is where the Chobe and Zambezi rivers meet, creating a border area of four countries – Namibia, Botswana, Zambia and Zimbabwe.
 Chobe National Park is Botswana’s first national park and is situated along the Chobe River.
 It has one of the largest concentrations of wildlife in Africa and is one of the world's last remaining sizable wilderness areas.
 By size, this is the third largest park (11,000 sq km) of the country, though it is definitely the most diverse and spectacular.
 The park is probably best known for its spectacular elephant population: with over 120,000 it has the highest elephant concentration of Africa.

-Accommodation here has en-suite bathrooms, air-con and a restaurant/bar.
+Accommodation here has en-suite bathrooms, air-conditioning and a restaurant/bar.

 Approximate distance: 80 km

-Today we make our way to the Nata Area for a sunset visit to the salt pans of Makgadikgadi.
-Watch the elephants drink from the camp's watering hole at night.
-Opt for a bushwalk or game drive.
+Today we travel to Nata.
+Opt for a sunset game drive or bush walk in the area.
+Watch elephants drink from the camp's watering hole at night.

 Our accommodation here are chalets with en-suite bathrooms.
 There is a pool and restaurant/bar.